Why You Should Teach Your Preschooler to Read

 Few studies have compared preschool readers to school age readers but the few that have done this found that preschool readers actually do remain ahead of later readers.
 And the earlier a child starts reading the more ahead they are.
 A child who starts reading at age 3 is ahead of a child who starts reading at age 4.
 And a child who starts reading at age 4 is ahead of a child that starts reading at age 5.
 Children who start reading at age 5 are ahead of those who start reading at age 6.
 Early readers typically were a couple of grade levels ahead of school age readers and many had already skipped a grade.

 In Finland about one third of students can read before starting formal schooling at age 7.
 The Finnish language is almost completely phonetic, so children who can't read at all catch up in decoding skills within a few months.
 However, even in Finland where learning to read is a much easier task, preschool readers still have greater reading fluency in later years.

 In the 1960s, the Denver public schools put some children into a kindergarten accelerated reading program.
 This was at a time when reading was typically taught in 1st grade.
 The study followed the children to the end of 5th grade.
-The children in the kindergarten program had larger vocabularies, better reading comprehension and higher scores in social studies and science at the fifth grade level.
+The children in the accelerated kindergarten program had larger vocabularies, better reading comprehension and higher scores in social studies and science at the fifth grade level.

 Explanations for the Early Reading Advantage

 One explanation is that a child who learns to read early can build up a vocabulary and base of knowledge on their own.
 I think this probably does play a role.
 Another is that parents of early readers may be more motivated about learning in general.
 There may be a difference in the motivation of parents who teach reading to their preschooler versus some of those who leave the job to the schools.
 However, I think there probably isn't a whole lot of difference in motivation between a parent who puts in the effort to teach at age 3 versus age 4.